 There are three major online legal research services in Canada: CanLII, Westlaw, and Lexis.
 These are platforms that allow you to search, locate, and read legal information including case law, legislation, and commentary.
 This page provides information on how to access all three of these services.

 Westlaw is a commercial legal research service that is commonly used in professional legal workplaces.
-To activate your free student account, you need to receive a registration key from Thomson Reuters.
+To activate your free student account, you need to receive a registration key from the company.

-Your Queen's email account should receive a welcome email from Westlaw during your orientation week.
-This email will provide instructions for setting up your personal account.
+Your Queen's email account should receive a welcome email from Westlaw (under the name Thomson Reuters) during your orientation week.
+This email will have instructions for setting up your personal account.

 Check your spam folder and contact the law library for help if you can't find the welcome email.